ankitects/anki/docs/syncserver/README.md

 # Building and running Anki sync server in Docker

-This is an example Dockerfile contributed by an Anki user, which shows how you can run a self-hosted sync server, similar to what AnkiWeb.net offers
+This is an example Dockerfile contributed by an Anki user, which shows how you can run a self-hosted sync server, similar to what AnkiWeb.net offers.

 Building and running the sync server within a container has the advantage of fully isolating the build products and runtime dependencies from the rest of your system.